BestTimesToVisit.com Logo

 money

 While ATMs are available on Gili Trawangan, they can sometimes be unreliable or run out of cash, especially during peak season.
-It's a good idea to bring enough Indonesian Rupiah (IDR) in cash from Lombok or Bali to cover your initial expenses and smaller purchases, as many local warungs and vendors prefer cash.
+It's wise to bring enough Indonesian Rupiah (IDR) in cash from Lombok or Bali to cover your initial expenses, including accommodation and food, just in case.

 transport

-Forget taxis and ride-sharing apps; the only way to get around the Gili Islands (Gili Trawangan, Gili Meno, and Gili Air) is by bicycle or horse-drawn cart ('cidomo').
-Renting a bike is super affordable and the best way to explore at your own pace, but be mindful of the sandy paths – it can be a bit of a workout!
+Forget taxis and ride-sharing apps; the only way to get around the Gili Islands is by walking, cycling, or horse-drawn carriage (cidomo).
+Renting a bicycle is the most popular and cost-effective way to explore, but be mindful of sandy paths and wear a helmet for safety, especially after dark.

 safety

-The Gilis are generally very safe, but it's wise to be aware of your surroundings, especially at night.
-Keep valuables secure and avoid walking alone on dimly lit paths.
-Also, be cautious of jellyfish when swimming or snorkeling, particularly after heavy rains, and always use reef-safe sunscreen to protect the marine life.
+While the Gilis are generally very safe, be aware of your surroundings, especially at night.
+Keep valuables secure and avoid walking alone on poorly lit paths.
+If you're going for a late-night swim, always go with a buddy.

 packing